priyanshu-samal/microBazaar/README.md

     ```
 2.  **Navigate to a service directory:**
     ```bash
-    cd microBazaar/auth  # or microBazaar/product or microBazaar/cart or microBazaar/order or microBazaar/payment or microBazaar/ai-buddy
+    cd microBazaar/auth  # or microBazaar/product or microBazaar/cart or microBazaar/order or microBazaar/payment or microBazaar/ai-buddy or microBazaar/notification
     ```
 3.  **Install dependencies:**
     ```bash